ankush/ankush.dev/content/posts/microbenchmarking-is-fine.md

     measurements.append(avg_time)
 ```

 Notice that each function call is not individually timed because that can lead to disturbance in the results if that function is very fast i.e. on the order of a few microseconds.
-Writing code like this manually for benchmarks is prone to many errors and lack of repeatability.
-Picking the proper number for outer and inner loops is also something we can outsource to another program.
+Writing code like this manually for benchmarks is prone to errors and lack of repeatability.
+Picking the proper number for outer and inner loops for a given time budget is also something we can outsource to another program.
 So developers usually use utilities like Python's `timeit`, which takes care of estimating how many inner and outer loops are required for getting reliable and repeatable results.

 ### What is wrong with microbenchmarking?